-Using electromechanical technology, it is now possible to adjust the camshaft at a crankshaft angular velocity of 600 to 800 direction to the engine's rotation.
+Using electromechanical technology, it is now possible to adjust the camshaft at a crankshaft angular velocity of 600 to 800 degrees per second.
+This adjustment is even possible in the opposite direction to the engine's rotation.
 The hydraulic systems that have been widely used so far are slower by a factor of two to 10, depending on engine speed and temperature.